ruairikeane11/project3-tictactoe/README.md

 ## Table Of Contents

-1. UX
+1. User Experience
 2. Features
 3. Technologies Used
 4. Testing
 5. Deployment
-6. Credits and Contact
+6. Credits

 # Uxer Experience

  ## User goals are as follows :
- - Play either a one player/two player game.
+ - Play either a one player or two player game.
  - Win the round by getting a row or column of X/O.
  - Consistently win as many rounds as possible.